apache/doris/docs/en/docs/advanced/variables.md

 * `skip_delete_predicate`
   For debugging purpose.
 In vectorized execution engine, in case of problems of reading data, setting value to `true` will also read deleted data.

+* `skip_delete_bitmap`

+    For debugging purpose.
+In Unique Key MoW table, in case of problems of reading data, setting value to `true` will also read deleted data.

 * `default_password_lifetime`

 	Default password expiration time.
 The default value is 0, which means no expiration.
 The unit is days.
 This parameter is only enabled if the user's password expiration property has a value of DEFAULT. like: